David-Tam/ML-Bank-Churn/README.md

 ## b) Continuous Variables
 Similarly, a for-loop is used to visualize all continuous variables.
-Distribution of each client type (excited or not) will be shown in each continuous variable.
+Distribution of excited (orange) and current (blue) clients are shown for each continuous variable.
 ![alt text](images/2c.png)

 The credit score distributions: